-An anterior lumbar interbody fusion surgery is done from the anterior (front), and like the other types of fusion surgery, it is designed to stop the motion at the painful segment of the spine.
+An anterior lumbar interbody fusion surgery is performed from the anterior (front).
+Like other types of fusion surgery, its purpose is to stop the motion at the painful segment of your spine.

-The most common reason an ALIF is performed is to treat symptomatic lumbar degenerative disc disease.
+Typically, an ALIF is performed to treat symptoms from lumbar degenerative disc disease (shown below).

-To get started, your surgeon will make a 3- to 5-inch long incision on the left side of your abdomen.
+To begin, your surgeon will make a 3 to 5-inch incision on the left side of your abdomen.

-Next, your surgeon will move your abdominal muscles, depicted here in purple, to the side.
-No cuts will have to be made to the muscles because they run laterally and are retracted easily.
+Next, he or she will move your abdominal muscles (pictured above in purple) to the side.
+These muscles do not need to be cut because they run laterally and are easily retracted.

-The contents of your abdomen are contained by a large sack called the peritoneum.
-Your surgeon will retract the peritoneum to the side, allowing him or her access to your spine without actually entering into your abdomen.
+The contents of your abdomen are contained in a large sack called the peritoneum.
+Your surgeon will retract your peritoneum to the side, which allows him or her access to your spine without having to enter your abdomen.

-A vascular surgeon will usually be a part of the surgery to assist in moving the large blood vessels, the aorta and vena cava, which lay on top of the spine, to the side.
+Next, a vascular surgeon will typically step in to assist in moving your large blood vessels; the aorta and vena cava.
+These are situated on top of your spine, and will be moved to the side.

-Your surgeon will then proceed to remove the disc material in the affected disc.
+Your surgeon will then remove the disc material from your affected disc.

-Next, your surgeon will place a type of implant called a cage into the disc space to help restore the normal spacing between the vertebrae.
-The cage will also help alleviate pressure on the nerve roots.
+After this, your surgeon will place a type of implant called a cage (pictured above) in the disc space to help restore normal spacing between your vertebrae.
+This cage will also minimize pressure on your nerve roots.

-Your surgeon will now place bone graft in the cage and in front of the cage.
+Your surgeon will next place bone graft both in the cage and in front of the cage.
 They may also insert screws through the cage for additional stability.

-If you are using your own bone graft, your surgeon will take bone morsels from your iliac crest, or hip bone, during an additional surgical procedure.
+If you are using your own bone graft, your surgeon will take bone morsels from your iliac crest (hip bone) at the same time as your fusion surgery.
 You may also have the option to use a synthetic bone graft.

-This image shows the results as the bone graft heals together in the months after the surgery.
-The fusion has created one long bone between the vertebrae and immobilized that segment of the spine.
+The above image shows the results as the bone graft heals together following ALIF surgery.
+The fusion has created one long bone between the vertebrae, and immobilized that segment of the spine.